elvis-mw/APPLE-STORE-SALES-SQL-ANALYSIS/README.md

 - Are there seasonal trends in sales and warranty claims?

-# 1. STORES & PRODUCTS PERFORMANCE (Store Performance, Product Sales & Categories)
+# 1. STORES AND PRODUCTS PERFORMANCE (Store Performance, Product Sales and Categories)

 ## 1. Find the number of stores in each country.
 Objective: